edgarrmondragon/sqlalchemy-sqlean/README.md

 ### Alternatives

 Note that you don't strictly need this driver to use `sqlean.py`.
-You can use the `sqlean` dialect directly:
+You can supply `sqlean` as the [`module`](https://docs.sqlalchemy.org/en/20/core/engines.html#sqlalchemy.create_engine.params.module) parameter:

 ```python
 import sqlean